Unidata/netcdf-c/man4/netcdf-f77.md

   [[\<](#Overview-of-FORTRAN-interface-changes "Previous section in reading order")]   [[\>](#Function-Naming-Conventions "Next section in reading order")]       [[\<\<](#V2-FORTRAN-Transition "Beginning of this chapter or previous chapter")]   [[Up](#V2-FORTRAN-Transition "Up section")]   [[\>\>](#Summary-of-FORTRAN-77-Interface "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------------------ ---------------------------------------------------------------------- --- ---------------------------------------------------------------------------------- --------------------------------------------- ----------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-A.2 The New FORTRAN Interface {.section}
+A.2 The New FORTRAN Interface
 -----------------------------

 First, here’s an example of FORTRAN code that uses the netCDF-2